JLG-Development/C-INTRO/CALCULATOR/README.md

  bool startOfUnaryNeg()
   # Function "bool startOfUnaryNeg()" simply checks for to ensure the size is greater than 2, and if true check for "(-".
 This works because at the begining of tokenization we remove all the spaces.

+  bool isVariable()
+   # Function "bool isVariable()" checks the first letter of user input to see if it is a valid letter.

 +-----------------------------+